Israelis see Iran "mini-drill" in Gaza flare-up

 Yet some Israeli experts see that axis bending to new domestic political pressures, notably after the popular Arab revolts of the past year, which may reduce the extent to which Tehran can count on their support in any conflict with Israel.

-Indeed, Israeli Defence Minister Ehud Barak has recently predicted that "maybe not even 500" of Israel's civilians would die in any counter-attack after a strike on Iran.
+Indeed, Israeli Defense Minister Ehud Barak has recently predicted that "maybe not even 500" of Israel's civilians would die in any counter-attack after a strike on Iran.

 Gaza's governing Hamas movement stayed out of the four days of fighting waged by other militants -- a reflection, perhaps, of the powerful Islamist group's placing of domestic interests over any desire by Tehran to bleed Israel by proxy.
 Hamas's ties with long-time sponsors Iran and Syria have weakened this year.

-Sanguine assessments by Israeli defence officials are at odds, however, with disclosures by an opposition lawmaker last month that, despite a government-sponsored fortification drive, almost one in four citizens lacked access to shelters.
+Sanguine assessments by Israeli defense officials are at odds, however, with disclosures by an opposition lawmaker last month that, despite a government-sponsored fortification drive, almost one in four citizens lacked access to shelters.

 Budgetary problems no doubt contributed to the lags in construction, and the economic damage of any conflict with Iran is a factor that those who counsel against over-confidence in defensive systems have highlighted.